-Description: (introduced in 6.4.0) Add optional minimal treshold of the interval between subsequent records publishing to this target.
+Description: Add optional minimal treshold of the interval between subsequent records publishing to this target.

-Note: the actual delivery interval is the value divisible by urdelivery_frequency defined in [arex/jura] block that define the entire JURA process invocation frequency.
+the actual delivery interval is the value divisible by urdelivery_frequency defined in [arex/jura] block that define the entire JURA process invocation frequency.

 urdelivery_frequency=3600